GlobalGovernanceFramework/governance-framework-site/documentation/ggf-operating-system/ggf-catalyst/statutes.md

 The purpose of the association is, guided by its internal operating system (GGF-OS), to act as a starting point and catalyst for a global network.
 The association's main activity is to support this network in co-creating, curating, and disseminating open-source governance frameworks.
 These frameworks collectively constitute a proposal for an operating system for a sustainable global civilization.
 The association shall promote the development of resilient, equitable, and sustainable systems founded on shared stewardship and the principle of "Right Relationship".)

 **§ 4 Verksamhet (Activities)**
-Föreningen ska uppnå sitt syfte genom att bedriva verksamhet inom två primära arbetsgrupper ("Labs"):
+Föreningen ska uppnå sitt syfte genom att bedriva verksamhet inom fyra primära arbetsgrupper ("Labs"):

 1.  **Frameworks Lab:** Forska, författa, revidera och förvalta de styrningsramverk som utgör kärnan i GGF-ekosystemet.
 2.  **Ecosystem Lab:** Bygga en global gemenskap av bidragsgivare, kommunicera föreningens arbete, skapa partnerskap och säkra finansiering för verksamheten.
+3.  **Translations Lab:** Översätta och kulturanpassa ramverken och kommunikationsmaterialet för att säkerställa global tillgänglighet, med initialt fokus på svenska.
+4.  **Tech Lab:** Utveckla den mjukvara och de digitala verktyg med öppen källkod som ramverken beskriver, såsom Love Ledger och andra tekniska plattformar.

-(The association shall achieve its purpose by conducting activities within two primary working groups ("Labs"):
+(The association shall achieve its purpose by conducting activities within four primary working groups ("Labs"):

 1.  **Frameworks Lab:** To research, author, revise, and curate the governance frameworks that form the core of the GGF ecosystem.
-2.  **Ecosystem Lab:** To build a global community of contributors, communicate the association's work, create partnerships, and secure financing for the activities.)
+2.  **Ecosystem Lab:** To build a global community of contributors, communicate the association's work, create partnerships, and secure financing for the activities.
+3.  **Translations Lab:** To translate and culturally adapt the frameworks and communication materials to ensure global accessibility, with an initial focus on Swedish.
+4.  **Tech Lab:** To develop the open-source software and digital tools that the frameworks describe, such as the Love Ledger and other technical platforms.

 **§ 5 Medlemskap (Membership)**
 Medlemskap beviljas av styrelsen, eller av den styrelsen utser, till varje enskild person som stöder föreningens ändamål (§ 3) och förbinder sig att följa dessa stadgar.